 Concerning Austria’s school curricula, the CEFR’s understanding of intercultural competence has served as the basis for how the concept is seen in the country’s current language education (Dalton-Puffer, Boeckmann & Hinger 2019, p.
 215).
 However, regardless of the emphasis placed on the importance of intercultural education in educational documents such as the CEFR, Dalton-Puffer, Boeckmann and Hinger (2019) suggest that in everyday practice in EFL classes in Austrian schools, cultural topics and related areas like literature are given less precedence (p.
 215).
-They contributes this to factors such as the increased heterogeneity of classrooms which reduces the need for foreign language teachers to spend time class time dealing with cultural issues as pupils are experiencing cross-cultural exchanges on a daily basis as well as the standardized matura since many teachers often feel pressured to use the class time developing the competences required to pass the exam (Dalton-Puffer, Boeckmann & Hinger 2019).
+They contribute this to factors such as the increased heterogeneity of classrooms, which reduces the need for foreign language teachers to spend class time dealing with cultural issues as pupils are experiencing cross-cultural exchanges on a daily basis.
+Another reason that is often mentioned is the standardized Matura, since many teachers feel pressured to use the class time for developing the competences required to pass the exam (Dalton-Puffer, Boeckmann & Hinger 2019).

 Culture in the foreign language classroom